rithvikl/Project18/README.md

 The app is working!
 New users can register an account and upload photos however there may still be bugs.

+This section described detaily things about the app that only a few people would be interested in.
+If you really want to know our setup and reasoning then read on.

+###Additions and Substractions

 1. Registering in the first iteration was difficult because we used text fields to enter the user's birthdate.
 We changed it to use a date picker dialog.
+2. Due to time contraints we could not implement:
+  * support for users forgetting their password
+  * storing the time when the picture was taken
+  * all the extra features we mentioned we would have worked on if there was time
+3. By accident, the password requirement was set to six characters instead of the eight we mentioned in our plan.
+The password requirement has now been set to eight.
+4.

+###Data Storage

+The data for our app is stored in three places:

+* Persistant storage of user information via MySQL database.
+* Temporary storage of event and user data on the user's phone via SQLite and SharedPreferences.
+* Persistant storage of user photographs using the third party Cloudinary.

+We used the MySQL database because we wanted to have full control over the user's account information.
+We considered storing user photographs in this database or on the same server but we ran into a few problems.
+First, storing large binary files in a database is very inefficient.
+To offset this we tried to store the file location only and store them in a folder on the same server.
+Unfortunately we could not get this to work because we don't have full access to the permissions on the server.
+Rithvik managed to find a third party cloud server than could store our users' photographs and this is what we are using now.
+Our setup now has the user data on the MySQL database and the photographs on Cloudinary.

+SharedPreferences was the logical choice when deciding how to determine if the user is logged in.
+By storing the user data in SharedPreferences we could easily see anywhere in the app if the user is logged in and access information about the user to converse with the server.

+SQLite made it easy to sort and filter search results for the event list.
+The title, comment, date and tags are stored in this temporary database so that the app does not have to transfer data all the time from the server.